MasiaMatteo03/Web_server/README.md

 # Web_server
-here are the web server python and flask exercises.
+Here are the web server python and flask exercises.